Financial Aid Home

 Cost of Attendance

 The Cost of Attendance (COA) is an estimate of school-related expenses the student can expect to have for the academic year, or semester of enrollment at UVU.
 The COA is what determines how much financial aid a student may receive.
-The COA includes tuition and fees, books and supplies, room and board, personal (miscellaneous) costs, and minimal transportation costs to and from school (the purchase of a car is excluded).
+The COA includes tuition and fees; books, course materials, supplies, and equipment; housing and food; personal (miscellaneous) costs; and minimal transportation costs to and from school (the purchase of a car is excluded).

 On a case-by-case basis, a student may complete a Cost of Attendance Appeal that may be able to include costs for dependent care, a computer purchase, disability costs, etc. A COA Appeal may also be completed for housing and utilities if the student has extenuating circumstances.